panva/openid-client/README.md

 #### How do I use it outside of Node.js

-It is **only built for ^10.19.0 || >=12.0.0 Node.js** environment - including openid-client in
-browser-environment targeted projects is not supported and may result in unexpected results.
+It is **only built for Node.js** environments - including openid-client in browser-environment targeted projects is not supported.

 #### How to make the client send client_id and client_secret in the body?